 Often I will have a topic in mind that I’m studying or a book/bible study that I’m reading that points me to various Scriptures.
 And after going back over my notes one day, I realized that there was a pattern to the way I broke the verses down, soaked them in and prayed through them.

 W. Write the Word: Anytime I’m reading Scripture and I’m wanting to really study it, I write it down in my journal.
 There’s s something about seeing God’s Word in your own handwriting that’s pretty powerful.
 It’s a reminder that God’s Word was written for each one of us.
 So, write those verses down.

 O. Observe the Word: This is where I dissect and write down everything I notice about each verse.
-I may even write it down in bullet point fashion while prayerfully asking God to reveal His Truth in each verse.
+The bible is a book about God (not about me) so I want to learn all I can about what it says about Him.
+I may even write each verse down in bullet point fashion while prayerfully asking God to reveal His Truth in each line.
 I love going as deep as I can with each verse, so I will usually compare a few different Bible versions (on my iPhone using YouVersion) to gain deeper meaning.
 I read all the study notes and cross references in my favorite Life Application Study Bible.

 R. Respond to God’s Word: Once I’ve gained a fuller knowledge of the Truth by studying it from many angles, then I know it’s time for me to respond.
 I ask God to show me HOW I can apply what I’ve learned to my own life.
 Are there any changes I need to make, habits I need to break, idols that I’ve set up that need torn down?
 Is there a stronghold that needs to be surrendered, a person I need to forgive or ask forgiveness of?
 How does God want me to respond?
 This is usually where my written prayer begins as I journal through these questions to God and then respond to His prompting and nudging in my heart.